666ShuqiWang/Multi-weight-and-Multi-granularity-Fusion-of-Underwater-Image-Enhancement/README.md

    of Earth Science Informatics, 2022.

    It can only be used for non-comercial purpose.
 If you use our code, please cite the paper.

+   Our paper was accepted in April, but no official version has been published yet.
+The unpublished version PDF is available for now and will be updated later.

 2. This MATLAB code is tested on Windows 10 64bit with MATLAB 2016b.